-The establishments include many that are owned by foreign direct investors (American, Japanese, Taiwanese, Singaporean, Hong Kong, English, Australian, Malaysian) although there are also some Filipino-owned enterprises.
-Many of these enterprises are located in Subic, Clark, Baguio, Calabarzon and Mactan, where industrial export zones and industrial estates are located.
-Some of these companies are among the largest employers in the country and are mainly geared to produce exports and, therefore, are mainly competitive operations.
+The establishments include many that are owned by foreign direct investors (American, Japanese, Taiwanese, Singaporean, Hong Kong, English, Australian, Malaysian) although they have included Filipino owned enterprises.
+Many of these enterprises are located in Subic, Clark, Baguio, Calabarzon, and Mactan were industrial export zones and industrial estates are located.
+Some of these companies are among the largest employers in the country and are mainly geared to earn exports and therefore are mainly competitive operations.

-In all lines of work, whether these be garments manufacture, computer and semiconductor assembly, wood processing, artisan woodworks, integrated circuit works, shipbuilding, and so on, the companies did not have much difficulty in finding labor to be hired from the labor supply sources that they tap.
+In all lines of work, whether these be garments manufacture, computer and semiconductor assembly, wood processing, artisan wood works, integrated circuit works, shipbuilding, and so on, the companies did not have much difficulty in finding labor to be hired from the labor supply sources that they tap.
 There are always available applicants that can be tapped quickly.
-There were no cases of companies that had a concern about the scarcity of labor requirements whenever there were openings to be filled.
+There were no cases of companies that had a concern about the scarcity of labor requirements whenever there were available openings to be filled.

 A large labor supply is available from within the ranks of the unemployed and underemployed.
+The needed skills of these companies could be amplified when they hire less skilled workers through investments in training that they themselves conduct in-house.
 This supply is readily found in schools operating within the area or region, in job fairs that are often conducted by the export processing zones, in files at labor recruitment offices, and in the labor networks already available from those who are currently employed workers within the company.
 The extent of the labor unemployment problem is gauged from the softness of supply and also the fact that the wage rate is not a major issue for workers.
 The major issue is getting hired or not.
-When they hire less skilled workers, the needed skills of companies could be augmented through investments in training that they themselves conduct in-house.